 - Wiking = volunteers from “Nordic” regions who committed crimes on behalf of Nazi Germany

-- 5th Panzer-Division = military designation for the SS Wiking motorized (tank and artillery) infantry
+- 5th Panzer-Division = “Sonnenrad” (sun wheel swastika) military designation for the SS Wiking motorized (tank and artillery) infantry, deployed to commit war crimes in Eastern Europe

-Here’s an example of the SS Wiking symbol on a tank, for some historic perspective, as it rolls its way towards committing war crimes
+Here’s an example of a Sonnenrad on a Panzer III of the Wiking division in June 1942, for some historic perspective, as it rolls towards committing crimes while losing the war:

 And here is a pamphlet from the same time period